Woman washing her hands with water running from a faucet

 Traditional water heaters offer a limited capacity for hot water storage.
 Therefore, in homes with standard heaters where family members take showers one by one consecutively, the hot water supply is bound to run out.

-Water is heated instantly, making it convenient for two or more people to shower simultaneously.
 Even if consecutive showers are taken, the water keeps heating, providing an uninterrupted supply of hot water throughout the day.

 a showerhead superimposed against a tankless water heater